 UBC Library purchases or subscribes online resources, just like purchasing hard copies for our branches like books, journals, etc. for the UBC community.
-In order to gain access to online resources the systems need to know you're affiliated with UBC, it does this by using an EZproxy (web proxy server which acts as an authentication system, verify that users are current UBC authorized users).
+In order to gain access to online resources the systems need to know you're affiliated with UBC, it does this by using OpenAthens (web proxy server which acts as an authentication system, verify that users are current UBC authorized users).

 Use these resources to help get connected to the knowledge you need!